ltgcgo/eclipsed/README.md

 ### API
 It's pretty simple to use, just like [`Deno.upgradeWebSocket`](https://deno.land/api?s=Deno.upgradeWebSocket)!
 Although, because `EventSource` is unidirectional, you cannot receive messages from clients.

-### `upgradeEventSource(Request: request)`
+### `upgradeEventSource(Request: request, String: serviceId)`
 Upgrade an incoming HTTP request to an `EventSource` connection.
 Returns an object containing the needed response body and the `EventSourceServer` socket.

+_Define a unique `serviceId` if you want to utilize the built-in transparent retransmission support._ (not implemented yet)

 ```
 {